 The MyFit section is also something you don't need to go through if you feel comfortable with any of the three tip sizes.
 The Elite 7 Pro were built well for that purpose, and I suspect MyFit will feel like a redundant exercise.

 The Jabra Elite 7 Pro compete with the best wireless earbuds, and that means there are compelling choices to think about.
 If you want to stay in the "family," you can always try the Jabra Elite Active 75t, or if you feel the Elite 7 Pro are too small, the Elite 85t may be a better fit.
 If you want something ruggedized with an endless array of choices to customize audio playback, the Jaybird Vista 2 won't disappoint.
 If you want to spend less money, the nearly identical Elite 7 Active are also an option.

 When ANC matters, the Sony WF-1000XM4 are still king, while the Anker Soundcore Liberty 3 Pro look to be tough competitors for less money.
-These are only some of the options, but when you're in the performance and pricing range of the Elite 7 Pro, you've definitely got options.
+These are only some options, but you've got options when you're in the performance and pricing range of the Elite 7 Pro.

 Jabra Elite 7 Pro: Should you buy?